 Imodium is a branded version of the medication loperamide, which is used to treat diarrhoea.
 Loperamide works by slowing down the natural muscle contractions (peristalsis) that occur in the intestines.
 This in turn gives your body more time to absorb fluid and electrolytes.
 Imodium can come in different formulations such as capsules, tablets, liquid, and "instant melts" that dissolve on the tongue.
-The "plus comfort" versions also contain the medication simeticone, which helps relieve trapped wind.
+The "dual action relief" versions also contain the medication simeticone, which helps relieve trapped wind.

 Imodium can be used by anyone above the age of 12 for short-term diarrhoea.
 It can also be used for loose stool associated with irritable bowel syndrome in adults over 18 years who have been diagnosed by their doctor.

 For adults treating short-term diarrhoea, take two caplets initially, followed by one caplet after each loose bowel movement.
 You should not take more than 6 caplets in a day and should not use Imodium for longer than 2 days.